peerkar/liferay-gsearch/README.md

 Please see the gsearch-test-theme templates folder for an example of how to embed that into a theme.
 There's also a theme binary in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) if you want to test it.

+After the module has been installed, please See the configuration -> Configuration -> System Settings -> Other -> GSearch Mini Portlet.

 # Sample Configurations <a name="Configurations"></a>